-The Town and Village of Hyde Park is nestled within the Lamoille River Valley Between the communities of Morrisville, Stowe and Johnson.
-The Village is a classic historic Vermont village, with a Main street and a significant number of historic homes.
-Economically the Village's primary business is related to the presence of the Lamoille County Courthouse and related organizations.
-At the eastern edge of the Village the Village Gateway Commercial District (VGCD) favors businesses that are of a scale that is less appropriate in the village, but nonetheless provide jobs and bring commerce to town.
+The Town and Village of Hyde Park are nestled within the Lamoille River Valley between the communities of Morrisville, Stowe and Johnson.
+The Village is built in a historic Vermont style, centered on a Main street and many historic homes.
+Economically the Village's primary business is the Lamoille County Courthouse and related organizations.
+At the eastern edge of the Village the Village Gateway Commercial District (VGCD) favors businesses that less appropriate in size and scale for the village, but nonetheless provide jobs and bring commerce to town.
 One of the most significant influences on the community is the location of Route 15, which effectively bypasses the Village, and Route 100 to the north, which creates a pattern of travel where commuters use the Village to bypass traffic congestion in Morristown.

-While this project is a joint effort of the Town and Village of Hyde Park, the project area focuses largely on the Village, including Main Street, Church Street, Eden Street, East Main Street, West Main Street and Johnson Street Extension, a majority of which connect the Village to Route 15.
-Where East Main Street connects to Route 15 the VGCD (also called "The Triangle") is an area that could accommodate significant development in the future.
+While this project is a joint effort of the Town and Village of Hyde Park, the project area focuses primarily on the Village, including Main Street, Church Street, Eden Street, East Main Street, West Main Street and Johnson Street Extension, streets which connect the Village to Route 15.
+Where East Main Street connects to Route 15, the VGCD (also called "The Triangle") could accommodate significant development in the future.
 To the north, Route 15 and the area between Cricket Hill Road and Lamoille Union High School are included in the project area.
 Finally, the project area includes the Lamoille Valley Rail Trail (LVRT) trailhead at Depot Street Extension.